tensorflow/models/research/syntaxnet/g3doc/syntaxnet-tutorial.md

 The `--arg_prefix` flag controls which parameters should be read from the task context file `context.pbtxt`.
-In this case `arg_prefix` is set to `brain_pos`, so the paramters being used in this training run are `brain_pos_transition_system`, `brain_pos_embedding_dims`, `brain_pos_features` and, `brain_pos_embedding_names`.
+In this case `arg_prefix` is set to `brain_pos`, so the parameters being used in this training run are `brain_pos_transition_system`, `brain_pos_embedding_dims`, `brain_pos_features` and, `brain_pos_embedding_names`.
 To train the dependency parser later `arg_prefix` will be set to `brain_parser`.